opentelekomcloud/python-otcextensions/doc/source/sdk/guides/index.rst

 User Guides
 -----------

-The Open Telekom Cloud services are covering OpenStack native services and enhanced ones covering additional functionalities.
-All user guides related to Open Telekom Cloud are listed above.
+The T Cloud Public services are covering OpenStack native services and enhanced ones covering additional functionalities.
+All user guides related to T Cloud Public are listed above.
 The links links to the most important OpenStack native services are listed below.

 OpenStack native User Guides